wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-networks-nsg.md

 ## Associating NSGs

-You can associate an NSG to VMs, and subnets, depending on the deployment model you are using.
+, You can associate an NSG to VMs, NICs, and subnets, depending on the deployment model you are using.

 [AZURE.INCLUDE [learn-about-deployment-models-both-include.md](../includes/learn-about-deployment-models-both-include.md)]